sasly2048/sasly2048/README.md

     - Visit the [GitHub repository](https://github.com/sasly2048/Password_Management_Toolkit) to view the full source code and detailed documentation.
 Explore, review, or contribute to the project directly on GitHub.

-- ***MetricGreen :*** MetricGreen is a blockchain-based platform designed to eliminate greenwashing and double-counting in the voluntary carbon market (VCM).
+- ***KiteGlance :*** A native Windows desktop widget that shows your Zerodha portfolio at a glance — live P&L, per-holding breakdown, and day change — glued to your desktop the way a widget should be..

-    - Visit the [GitHub repository](https://github.com/sasly2048/MetricGreen) to view the full source code and detailed documentation.
+    - Visit the [GitHub repository](https://github.com/sasly2048/Kite-Glance) to view the full source code and detailed documentation.
 Explore, review, or contribute to the project directly on GitHub.

 ## 🏆 Certifications